01-edu/public/subjects/cameltosnakecase/README.md

 ### Instructions
 Write a function that converts a string from `CamelCase` to `snake_case`.

-Camel case is the practice of writing phrases without spaces or punctuation, it indicates the separation of words with a single capitalized letter.
+Camel case is the practice of writing phrases without spaces or punctuation, it indicates the separation of two words with a single capitalized letter.
 Snake case is a style of writing in which each space is replaced by an underscore (_) character.

 Here are some rules for you to follow: